'Days of Our Lives' actor Cody Longo dies at 34 - ExBulletin

 ‘Days of Our Lives’ actor Cody Longo dies at 34

+The actor was “a dear friend for many years” before he was a client, Gittelson said.
+Longo had taken time off to pursue his music career and spend more time with his family, but he was excited to get back to playing this year, Gittelson said.

-Gittelson added: “Cody was a dear friend and my heart breaks for his amazing wife and kids.
-He was such a loyal, loving and talented person, and he will be sorely missed.”
+“Cody was such a loyal, loving and talented person and he will be sorely missed,” Gittelson said.

+The-CNN-Wire and 2023 Cable News Network, Inc., a Warner Bros. company.
+Discovery.
+All rights reserved.

 |